ChiliLabs/dart-delayed-result/README.md

 ## Additional information

-You can find a full tutorial here: [TODO: add link]
+You can find a full tutorial here: https://chililabs.io/blog/segmented-state-pattern-with-delayed-result